legionth/legionth.github.io/_posts/2016-11-29-understanding-http.md

 ```

-Views as the string it looks like this:
+As a string the message would look like this:
 ```
 PUT / HTTP/1.1\r\nTransfer-Encoding: chunked\r\n\r\n3\r\nbla\r\n5\r\nhello\r\n
 ```